StaysafeUK/CSPAdoptDogCi/README.md

 wanting Sendgrid and email notifications when this site goes live in 7 weeks.
 I will fix this before the site goes live.
 I have my own method for commenting out large sections of code so apologise if this is not PEP 8 compliant.

+*NOTE: Since this was written I have removed the dead code and the PEP8 viewer should show less errors*

 <div>
 <img src="documentation/Testing/views_py-validator-blog.webp" alt="AdoptDog views.py blog">
 </div>